Atmosera-CoPilot-Dev/self-paced/express/before/README.md

-Do your work in this folder.
+- Do your work in this folder.
+- Be sure to install [http-server](https://www.npmjs.com/package/http-server) globally first.